-This is done in order to generate more commissions for the salesman.
+This is done in order to generate more commission for the salesperson.

-Our advice is to incept such a plan only after receiving advice from a fully regulated UK qualified financial adviser, and to opt for a cleanly priced option without any form of establishment charge or lock-in period (zero-exit penalties).
+However, in many instances, they can be mis-used by commission based salespeople to extract high levels of commission.
+Our advice is to incept such a plan only after receiving advice from a fully regulated UK- qualified financial planner, and to opt for a cleanly priced option without any form of establishment charge or lock-in period (zero-exit penalties).

-If you already have a Reserve Offshore Investment Bond from Friends Provident International we strongly recommend you have a free, no obligation X-Ray Review™ conducted to give you the information you need to make a decision on the best way forward.
+If you already have a Reserve Offshore Investment Bond from Friends Provident International, and it is worth £500,000 or more, we strongly recommend you seek a Second Opinion to ensure you are on track to get and keep the life you want.